 Free app of the day notification apps

-Thankfully there are a few third party apps in the Google Play Store that can fill the void and help you stay apprised on Amazon’s Appstore giveaways.
+Thankfully there are a few third party apps in the ay Store that can fill the void help you stay apprised on Amazon’s Appstore giveaways.

-If Free App Notifier would update its notifications to include an image from the day’s free app, include a description, and fix its author display bug, it would become hands-down the best Amazon free app notifier.
+If Free App Notifier would update its notifications to include an image from the day’s free app, include a description, fix its author display bug, it would become hs-down the best Amazon free app notifier.

 One crucial app dependency that isn’t advertised very well is that you must keep the Amazon Appstore installed on your device as long as you want to continue utilizing apps sourced from there.
 Apps obtained through Amazon will periodically run a check to ensure that the Amazon Appstore is also installed on the same device.
 If not found, the app won’t run.